napalmtango/napalmtango/README.md

 I LOVE web development.

-I’m also interested in art, music, dinosaurs, astronomy (the study of stars and the universe) I’m currently learning html, css, javascript, sass and UX
+I’m also interested in art, music, dinosaurs, and astronomy (the study of stars and the universe)<br>
+I’m currently learning html, css, javascript, sass and UX